nightroman/FarNet/PowerShellFar/README.md

 [Contents]
 [Power panel](#power-panel)

-It shows PowerShell provider items in a specified provider path.
+It shows PowerShell provider items in the specified or current location.
 Columns (default or custom) show item properties.
 Some PowerShell providers:

 - Registry (HKCU:, HKLM:)